Wallaby

 Photo: Wallaby female with a joey in its pouch

-A baby wallaby is no larger than a jelly-bean (2cm) and weighs as little as one gram.
-By comparison a human baby is about 3,500 times larger!
+A baby wallaby is no larger than a jelly-bean (2cm) and weighs as little as one gram when it is born.
 The reason for this is because wallabies belong to a group of animals known as marsupials.
 Marsupial babies have two stages of development.
 One inside the mother like placental mammals such as humans and the other outside the mother’s body in a special external pouch called a marsupium.
-Hence the name marsupial.
-A baby wallaby is called a joey.

 Stage 1 – A wallaby joey is born approximately 30 days after gestation.
 No larger than a jelly-bean (2 cm), it emerges from its mother’s birth canal blind, hairless, with stumpy forelimb and hardly any trace of its hind legs.
 Using its little forelimbs in a swimming (breaststroke) motion, the young joey crawls laboriously up its mother's fur to the pouch.
 This journey takes it about three minutes.
 The joey's journey is made entirely by itself.
 The mother does not assist it in any way.